gay88358/DrinkShop/README.md

 DrinkShop

-Develop with C++
+.Develop with C++

-Using unit test to test whole program
+.Using unit test to test whole program

-Using Observer Pattern and Factory Pattern and Template Method Patter
+.Using Observer Pattern and Factory Pattern and Template Method Patter

 1. add new drink to the menu